PBSWE/PBSWE/README.md

 ### About

 💬 Data Science and Machine Learning enthusiast.
-Passionate about music, health and fitness.  <br>
+Passionate about music, fitness and health.  <br>
  <br>

 💡 I enjoy helping businesses make better decisions through data.
 I am experienced in data collection, cleaning/formatting, exploratory data analysis, visualization plots and machine learning fine tuning for better predictions.
 All of that happens in compelling storytelling, visualizations-rich presentations that convey the message effectively to stakeholders, so that data insights turn into data-driven decisions in the real world.  <br>